 TIP: Give a title to each dream!

-That helps in reference and in some cases is an opportunity for more insight.
+That helps in reference, and some cases are an opportunity for more insight.

 Try to be aware of small details that could affect your dreams, such as: